wtsi-npg/npg_irods/doc/diagrams/README.md

 These sequence diagrams show the main components involved in publishing biological data and associated metadata to iRODS.

+## Publishing an Illumina run

+This diagram gives an overview of the steps involved in publishing a single Illumina run to iRODS using the Perl implementation of the Illumina pipeline.

 ![Publish Illumina Run](publish_illumina_run.svg)

+This is an abstract overview of the steps required to update metadata on previously published data in iRODS.
+The steps apply to all DNA sequencing platforms.

 ![Update iRODS Metadata](update_irods_metadata.svg)